You Can't Have Everything

-You Can't Have Everything is a 1937 Fox musical film directed by Norman Taurog and produced by Darryl F. Zanuck.
+You Can't Have Everything is a 1937 American musical film directed by Norman Taurog and produced by Darryl F. Zanuck.
 The film stars Alice Faye and Don Ameche, and was the film debut for Gypsy Rose Lee credited as Louise Hovick part of her birth name.

 Plot

-Judith Poe Wells (Alice Faye) is a would-be playwright who has almost no money.
-As a result of ordering a meal in a restaurant where she cannot afford to pay, she meets George Macrae (Don Ameche), a musical writer with a lot of power.
+Judith Poe Wells is a would-be playwright who has almost no money.
+As a result of ordering a meal in a restaurant where she cannot afford to pay, she meets George Macrae, a musical writer with a lot of power.
 He offers her play North Winds to producer Sam Woods.
 He knows it isn't any good, but he has fallen in love with her and does it to win her over.